pathminder/pathminder.github.io/_classes/warder-sworn-defender.md

       At 10th level, her defensive focus improves further, causing the ground within her melee reach to be treated as if it were difficult terrain, hampering her foes' movement around him.
 If a foe tries to move through a space within her reach, the movement through those squares costs double (x2).
 Additionally, while using her defensive focus to make an attack of opportunity, her movement does not provoke attacks of opportunity.

-  - name: aegis
+  - name: guardianship
     type: Ex
-    levels: [1, 5, 6, 9, 12, 13, 17]
+    levels: [1, 5, 6, 8, 9, 12, 13, 15, 17]
-    levesl_text:
+    levels_text:
-      1:  "+1, 10 ft."
+      1:  "+1, 1 ward, 10 ft."
       5:  "+2"
-      6:  "20 ft."
+      6:  20 ft.
+      8:  2 wards
       9:  "+3"
-      12: "30 ft."
+      12: 30 ft.
       13: "+4"
+      15: 3 wards
-      15: "+5"
+      17: "+5"
     text: |
-      At 1st level, the warder's defensive prowess extends to those who choose to stay near to him.
-Allies who are within 10 ft. of the warder's position gain a +1 morale bonus to Armor Class and to Will saves under the warder's defensive aegis, her presence bolstering and shepherding the defenses of her allies.
-This bonus improves to +2 at 5th level (+3 at 9th level, +4 at 13th level, and +5 at 17th level).
-The warder does not receive this bonus, but may receive the benefits of this ability from another warder.
-If the ally cannot see or hear the warder, then the ally does not gain the benefits of this ability (such as if the warder is concealed or invisible).

-      At 6th level, her aegis' range increases its effective area, growing to a 20 ft. radius.
-At 12th level, this increases again to 30 ft.
+      At 1st level, the sworn protector may select a ward, a person whom she must protect no matter what the cost.
+When in combat and the sworn protector’s ward is within 10ft of their ward’s position, the ward gains a +1 morale bonus to their AC and savings throws.
+This bonus increases by +1 at 5th level, and every four levels after that (9th, 13th, and 17th level).
+Additionally, the sworn protector may add her guardianship bonus to her attack and damage rolls as a morale bonus if the ward is within the sworn protector’s guardianship range.

+      This radius increases by 10ft at 6th and again at 12th level.
+A sworn protector may only have one ward at a time at 1st level; they may then select a second ward at 8th level and a 3rd ward at 15th level.
+To select a ward, the sworn protector must take ten minutes discussing tactics and practicing with his ward so that he may learn how best to protect him, and from there on he practices those tactics when he readies his maneuvers.
+A sworn protector may dismiss a creature as his ward at any time as a free action.

+      The sworn protector uses his guardianship bonus in place of an aegis bonus for any ability that would use the aegis class feature.

+  - name: defensive intercept
+    type: Ex
+    levesl: [1]
+    text: With swift speed and trained instincts, a sworn protector is capable of sudden bursts of speed in the defense of a chosen ward.
+A number of times per day equal to 1 + the sworn protector’s Intelligence bonus, she may leap to her ward’s defense with lightning speed.
+As an immediate action, the sworn protector moves up to her base speed to a space within 10 ft. of a ward who is being subjected to an attack or effect that would cause harm, to thereby grant her guardianship benefits.
+This movement is subject to attacks of opportunity.
+If the sworn protector is too distant to reach her ward, she cannot use this ability.

   - name: armiger's mark
     type: Ex